spion/async-compare/README.md

 ## misc

-These are factors potentially important for collaboration
+These are factors potentially important for collaboration which could be added as points to arrive at a final score:

 - does it require native modules (2)
 - does it require code transformation (1)